 Java is obligatory only for Section 2.5.
 For the material on OpenGL 1.1 in Chapter 3 and Chapter 4, either Java or C can be used, but you will need to be at least somewhat familiar with C to follow the discussion.
 The shader programming language that is used with WebGL is based on C, so some knowledge of C will also be useful there.
-JavaScript is essential for WebGL programming.
+JavaScript is essential for WebGL programming (Chapter 6 and Chapter 7), and for programming with three.js (Chapter 5).
 It is also used for HTML canvas graphics in Section 2.6.